Bladder: Inflammation and infection

 Cystitis refers to infection or inflammation of the bladder.
 It commonly occurs as part of a urinary tract infection.
 In adults, it is more common in women than men, owing to a shorter urethra.
-It is common in males during childhood, and in older men where an enlarged prostate may cause urinary retention.
+It is common in males during early childhood, and in older men where an enlarged prostate may cause urinary retention.
 Other risk factors include other causes of blockage or narrowing, such as prostate cancer or the presence of vesico-ureteric reflux; the presence of outside structures in the urinary tract, such as urinary catheters; and neurologic problems that make passing urine difficult.
 Infections that involve the bladder can cause pain in the lower abdomen (above the pubic symphysis, so called "suprapubic" pain), particularly before and after passing urine, and a desire to pass urine frequently and with little warning (urinary urgency).
 Infections are usually due to bacteria, of which the most common is E coli.

 When a urinary tract infection or cystitis is suspected, a medical practitioner may request a urine sample.
 A dipstick placed in the urine may be used to see if the urine has white blood cells, or the presence of nitrates which may indicate an infection.
 The urine specimen may be also sent for microbial culture and sensitivity to assess if a particular bacteria grows in the urine, and identify its antibiotic sensitivities.
 Sometimes, additional investigations may be requested.
 These might include testing the function of the kidneys by assessing electrolytes and creatinine; investigating for blockages or narrowing of the renal tract with an ultrasound, and testing for an enlarged prostate with a digital rectal examination.

 Urinary tract infections or cystitis are treated with antibiotics, many of which are consumed by mouth.
 Serious infections may require treatment with intravenous antibiotics.

 Interstitial cystitis refers to a condition in which the bladder is infected due to a cause that is not bacteria.